4teamwork/ftw.tooltip/README.rst

 Example: tooltip using exsting html
 ===================================
-It's also possible to use an extisting html-tag as data source instead of the title attribute.
+It's also possible to use an html-tag as data source(must be a sibling of the selctor) instead of the title attribute.
 For this case only a small adjustment is necessary:

 The ``ITooltipSource`` adapter should return a js-selector in the ``content`` attribute instead of a text attribute::